Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 \begin{definition}[Causality] Let $(M,g)$ be a globally hyperbolic spacetime\footnote{It is natural to define causality for globally hyperbolic spacetimes since several pathologies, such closed timelike curves, are ruled out for such spaces.
 We recall that both Minkowski space and spacetimes that arise as a solution to the Cauchy problem for Einstein's equations are globally hyperbolic.}.
 Let $\Sigma \subset M$ be a Cauchy surface\footnote{Which exists since the spacetime is globally hyperbolic.}.
 Consider a system of (possibly nonlinear) PDEs on $M$ for a field or collection of fields $\varphi$, which we write as $P\varphi = 0$.
 We say that the system is causal if the following condition holds.
 For any $x \in M$ in the future\footnote{Being globally hyperbolic, $M$ can be time oriented and thus the future and past of a set are well defined.} of $\Sigma$, $\varphi(x)$ depends only $J^-(x) \cap \Sigma$, where $J^-(x)$ is the causal past of $x$ (with respect to the metric $g$).
 In other words, if $\varphi_1$ and $\varphi_2$ are two solutions to $P\varphi = 0$ such that $\left. \varphi_1 \right|_{J^-(x)\cap \Sigma} = \left. \varphi_2 \right|_{J^-(x)\cap \Sigma}$, then $\varphi_1(x) = \varphi_2(x)$. \end{definition}

-\begin{remark} For related discussion on causality and the domain-of-dependence property, we refer to Section \ref{S:Leray_systems}, particularly in the conclusion of Theorem \ref{T:Leray_Ohya_domain_of_dependence}.
-We note that the setting of Section \ref{S:Leray_systems} is sufficiently general to cover all the cases of interest where the domain-of-dependence property is invoked in this review, see Section \ref{S:Domain_of_dependence_outside_Gevrey}. \end{remark}
+\begin{remark} For related discussion on causality and the domain-of-dependence property, we refer to Sect.~\ref{S:Leray_systems}, particularly in the conclusion of Theorem \ref{T:Leray_Ohya_domain_of_dependence}.
+We note that the setting of Sect.~\ref{S:Leray_systems} is sufficiently general to cover all the cases of interest where the domain-of-dependence property is invoked in this review, see Sect.~\ref{S:Domain_of_dependence_outside_Gevrey}. \end{remark}

 From the equations of motion \eqref{E:Divergence_energy_momentum_baryon_current_viscous} with the choices \eqref{E:Viscous_fluxes_Eckart} or \eqref{E:Viscous_fluxes_Landau}, one obtains one set of characteristics given by